hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/lightsout.md

 * Year: 2018
 * Blog: https://research.checkpoint.com/2018/malicious-flashlight-apps-google-play/

 This malware application aims to push full screen ads.
-It listens to call events (new outgoing call, phone state change), and displays ads upon the phone hanging up.
-The malware further contains capabilities to hide the icon based on (1) the device (must not be a xiaomi, huawei, vivo, or oppo phone), and (2) configuration from the server.
+The malware retrieves configuration from the internet on application launch.
+It then checks that the device is of a certain manufacturer (must not be xiaomi, huawei, vivo, or oppo phone) and commands from the server before hiding the app icon.
+The malware collects additional configuration from the server after a set period of time.
+On call events (new outgoing call, phone state change), the malware checks whether a call was hung up and attempts to push ads disruptively to the user depending on commands from application launch.

 ## Signature
 ---